troshenkov/WorldTech/README.md

 - **Automated Posting**:
   - Posts Markdown files to a Telegram channel.
   - Supports images, documents, and text content.
-- **Error Handling**:
-  - Retries failed Telegram API calls and logs errors for debugging.
-- **MarkdownV2 Support**:
+- **Validation**:
-  - Escapes special characters for Telegram MarkdownV2 formatting.
+  - Validates Markdown files according to Telegram MarkdownV2 requirements.
+  - Ensures input data is properly formatted and meets Telegram's constraints.
+- **Dry Run Mode**:
+  - Simulates the process without sending messages to Telegram.
-- **File Archiving**:
+- **Logging and Archiving**:
+  - Logs all actions for debugging.
   - Archives processed files to avoid reposting.
-- **Inline Buttons**:
-  - Adds dynamic inline buttons (e.g., "Read More" links) to posts.
-- **Logging**:
-  - Logs all actions and uploads logs as GitHub Actions artifacts.
 - **Customizable**:
   - Supports environment variables for dynamic configuration.
 - **Modular Design**:
   - Delegates tasks like secret validation and Markdown processing to external scripts for maintainability.
-- **Self-Test Workflow**:
-  - Includes a comprehensive self-test workflow to validate the functionality of the Markdown processing script.

 ---

 ## Workflows

 ### **Main Workflow**
-The workflow is defined in `.github/workflows/post_to_tg_channel.yml` and includes the following steps:
+The main workflow is defined in `.github/workflows/post_to_tg_channel.yml` and includes the following steps:
 1. **Checkout Repository**:
    - Clones the repository to the GitHub Actions runner.
 2. **Validate Secrets**: